The Work Number: 2013 sale of sensitive personal information

 In January 2013, The Work Number was criticized for selling access to people's ostensibly private data, especially salary data, to third parties, without the informed consent of the subject.
-Organisations affected included Columbia University, and third parties included debt collection companies.
+Organizations affected included Columbia University, and third parties included debt collection companies.

 The director of policy and advocacy at the Privacy Rights Clearinghouse stated, "I think [this] is something that would be offensive to many people.
-One typically considers salary information to be shared by your employer just with IRS."
+One typically considers salary information to be shared by your employer just with the IRS."

 2017 exposure of Americans' salary data

-On 8 October 2017, Brian Krebs reported that The Work Number exposed the salary histories for employees of tens of thousands of U.S. companies to anyone in possession of the employee's Social Security number and date of birth.
-For roughly half the U.S. population, both of the latter pieces of data are known to be in possession of criminals, following Equifax's May-July 2017 security breach.
+On 8 October 2017, Brian Krebs reported that The Work Number exposed the salary histories of employees of tens of thousands of U.S. companies to anyone in possession of the employee's Social Security number and date of birth.
+For roughly half the U.S. population, both of the latter pieces of data are known to be in the possession of criminals, following Equifax's May-July 2017 security breach.